Mission Statement

 1. Name

-The name of the organisation is Songbirds Choir, referred to as ‘the choir’ in this Constitution.
+The name of the organisation is Songbirds Ladies Choir, referred to as ‘Songbirds’ in this Constitution.

 2. Aim

-To run a community choir accessible to the community and for the community.
+To run a community choir accessible to the community and for the community with the following objectives.

-To promote community cohesion and the wellbeing of participants through the enjoyment of singing.
+• To promote the development of singing skills and the wellbeing of participants through the enjoyment of singing.

-To elect a committee to take responsibility for the following, on behalf of, and in consultation with, choir members:
+To elect committee members to take responsibility for the following,

-• To collect and manage funds to support the achievement of the aims and objectives of the choir.
+• To collect and manage funds to support the achievement of the aims and objectives of Songbirds.

 • To appoint a Musical Director.